vippsas/vipps-order-management-api/vipps-order-management-api-faq.md

 [`POST:/order-management/v2/{paymentType}/receipts/{orderId}](https://developer.vippsmobilepay.com/api/order-management/#tag/Receipt/operation/postReceiptV2)
 once.

-This is a known limitation and we will update here if this changes.
+This is a known limitation, and we will update here if this changes.